 Creating applications can be done very easily through the use of the

-Running such a command will usually create the following directory structure:
+Running such a command will add a new

 These files and folders are described below: